 Don’t miss: Top 5 Android Features iOS Doesn’t Have

 Another thing worth mentioning is that, before using it, you will have to enable it as an assistant service.
 Since it is not possible for any application to modify the functionality of home button without user’s permission it must be done to allow HomeBot access to the required service.

 Basically, you have to go to Assist and Voice input in the settings and choose HomeBot as assist app instead of Google.
 Once it is done, you can go on and customize the home button.

 With HomeBot, you can assign any one of the 5 pre-defined functions to the home button – Launch an app, open a web page, toggle flashlight, open recent apps, and toggle brightness.
-Not only can you select an activity to launch on long pressing the home button, you can launch a specific activity.
+Not only can you select an activity to launch on long pressing the home button, but you can also launch a specific activity.
 For example, if you choose to open camera on long press, you can go a step further and open it directly in video mode.
 You get a number of sub-activities to choose from after selecting the main activity.